wozhu6104/eb-solys/README.md

 EB solys is a customizable tool to identify and localize functional and non-functional defects in complex software projects.
 It offers functionality for filtering, searching, aggregating  and correlating runtime data across different data sources in a single place.
 This enables you creating a joint system understanding and isolating errors with significant less workforce and gains a greater insight into the operational activity of your software system.
+It is applicable for live and post-mortem analysis.

 ## High level architecture